-Revenue - Premiums earned in respect of long-duration insurance contracts and protection products are accounted for in the Income Statement as earned when due.
-Long-duration insurance contracts are contracts that are not cancellable by the insurance company, guaranteed to be renewable, and expected to remain in force over an extended period of time.
+Revenue - Premiums earned in respect of traditional long-duration insurance contracts and protection products are accounted for in the Income Statement as earned when due.
+Traditional long-duration insurance contracts are contracts that are not cancellable by the insurance company, guaranteed to be renewable, and expected to remain in force over an extended period of time.